Why Choose Compostable Bags?

 - Labeling: Compostable bags are usually printed with a BPI or other certification label, while plastic bags are labeled with a recycling symbol.

-- Shelf Life: Due to the degradation characteristics of compostable plastic bags, they generally have a certain shelf life.
-Non-degradable plastic bags usually have no shelf life.
+- Shelf Life: Due to the degradation properties of compostable bags, they generally have a shelf life of no more than one year.
+However, non-degradable plastic bags have a long shelf life of up to five years.

 Tips on How to Store Compostable Bags

-- Store compostable bags in a cool, dry place away from direct sunlight and high humidity.
+Storage Conditions: Store them in a cool, dry place away from direct sunlight and heat.
+Moisture can start the decomposition process prematurely.